I thought this a lot during my very first week of classes at UBC: “Everyone seems so much smarter than me."

 According to the Dunning-Kruger effect, our cognitive biases convince us that we know everything about something we really know very little about, or nothing about something we’re fairly competent in.
 People with a good amount of expertise will often have less confidence than someone with little to none.

-For instance, I thought I was a lot better at bowling than I actually was—because, how hard is throwing a ball down an oiled alley?
-That being said, I’d only ever played Wii bowling (let’s just say I still use bumpers).
-Yet on the other hand, as a writer, I’m constantly doubting the quality of my work, even though I’ve been studying literature for the past four years.
+For instance, I used to think I was a lot better at bowling than I actually was—because, how hard is throwing a ball down an oiled alley?
+That being said, I’d only ever played Wii bowling (let’s just say I still use bumpers) when I thought this.
+Yet on the other hand, as a writer, I’m constantly doubting the quality of my work, even though I’ve been studying literature for numerous years.

-I think a lot of us, as students, tend to underestimate our own abilities, especially when it comes to academics.
+I think a lot of us tend to underestimate our own abilities, especially when it comes to academics.
 But we often feel this way because we know enough to be aware that there’s a lot that we don’t know yet.

 Unmasking imposter syndrome